(Last updated June 2019)- What is your idea of a family night?

 The zoom factor may not be considered when you fix the projector in one place.
 But if the projector in more susceptible to movement and the screens on which the images may be projected is different, then the zoom factor can play a vital role.
 Although the zoom factor may exist in all the projectors, with the usage, the quality might change.
 For example, if the viewing audience is large in number which might need the bigger screen one might tend to use the zoom factor.

 When this is done, the pixel ratio may decrease which can ultimately lead to a decrease in the quality.
 At a budget as low as 500 dollars, it is hard to find an excellent zoom factor.
-So, buy a projector that has the satisfactory zoom ratio and tries to fix it in one place where the picture is more clear and sharper.
+So, buy a projector that has a satisfactory zoom ratio and tries to fix it in one place where the picture is more clear and sharper.

 5. Contrast ratio:

-If you are seeing for the realistic viewing experience, then pay an extra attention to this contrast ratio.
+If you are seeing for the realistic viewing experience, then pay extra attention to this contrast ratio.
 The contrast ratio is the alteration between the black and white levels that a projector can transport which influences the quality of the picture.
 The contrast ratio must be higher for a better picture viewing experience.

 Even too much contrast ratio is not recommended.
 23000:1 is the contrast ratio that gives the best picture that is available in a large range of projectors today.
 There are several other projectors with the contrast ratio of 10000:1 and 1000:1 which are less likely to be used.

 There are some other aspects that you can keep in mind while buying one for your specific need like audio which would be suggested to be good as possible as you might never know when you will need a projector.
-Also, try to invest in a 3D technology.
+Also, try to invest in 3D technology.
 They do not give a full theatrical experience as in the theatres, but they might be just satisfactory for the budget.

 Purchasing a projector is not a conventional thing, and many people may be deliberate in purchasing it, as many are happy with their TVs.

-However, it would be astonishing to know that the average cost of projectors has fallen extremely in the last few years due to which you can get a large number of best yet comparatrively cheaper picks.
+However, it would be astonishing to know that the average cost of projectors has fallen extremely in the last few years due to which you can get a large number of best yet comparatively cheaper picks.